 This is the end of it.

 Merlin concentrates, shuts his eyes, and plants his hand on Gawain's chest.
-The knight's question is lost in the clap of magic, the whistle and ring: Gawain flies headlong over the earth, shooting away from Arthur to land in a tumble amidst the lush grass.
+The knight's question is lost in the clap of magic, the whistle and ring: Gawain flies headlong over the earth, shooting away from Arthur to land in a tumble on the lush grass.
 Lucan shouts, draws his sword with a painful shear of sound.
 But Arthur's hand is clenched to Merlin's wrist now, and Merlin draws all the energy he can up around Arthur's body from the earth and molds it, an iron shell between them and the rest.

 He only needs a few minutes.
 What comes after will not matter if he doesn't succeed.
 He will not care anymore, not with Arthur's body on the ground and his blood drying forever on Merlin's hands.